SVT1: 1980 to January 1996

 TV1 and TV2 became part of Sveriges Television in 1980.
 The new company received a new logo a year later, designed by Sid Sutton, with similarly designed logos for both networks.

 On screen, the TV1 and TV2 logos were usually seen accompanying picturesque slides of the country and the station clock, although in-vision continuity was generally favoured for most junctions.

 The Kanal 1 revamp in 1987 saw the introduction of a computer-animated ident featuring Stockholm landmarks surrounding the logo.
 In-vision continuity was abandoned in favour of out-of-vision presentation over captions, although in-vision returned during the Christmas holidays, usually for the annual Christmas Eve continuity shift, handled by veteran broadcaster Arne Weise.

 Full-time in-vision continuity returned as part of a further revamp in 1994, two years before both networks launched a new look.

 January to October 1996

 October 1996 to 2001

 The initial graphics for SVT1 and SVT2 were replaced a year later with a predominantly blue theme.

 2001 to 2008

 In 2001, a corporate rebranding by Timothy Wilkinson and Darrell Pockett from English & Pockett led to a further revamp, featuring SVT's new starflower logo.
 A warmer orange and red theme was adapted for the first network and updated two years later.
 The SVT logo consisted of an orange square with the numeral "1" in the Myriad font next to the starflower.

+A new package was unveiled on 22 September 2003, marked by a warm color scheme.

 All SVT presentation switched to widescreen in 2007.